 Where does your potential audience hang out?
 Meet them where they are.
 Don’t wait for them to find you.
 Tap into your networks and solicit their help with spreading the word.
 Create a marketing plan and promote your services.

-What's the best way to deliver your message?
-Since you're just starting out, don't make the mistake I did of renting a meeting space and hiring a videographer.
+What’s the best way to deliver your message?
+Since you’re just starting out, don’t make the mistake I did of renting a meeting space and hiring a videographer.
 I did that back in 2008, and only three people showed up.
 My suggestion is to start off with a teleseminar.
 Nothing fancy, just a bridge line and a good phone connection.
-As your audience grows, you can graduate up to an interactive webinar.
+As your audience grows, you can graduate up to an interactive webinar, and then later on in-person speaking engagements.

 Are you already offering your expertise by speaking?
 If so, what public speaking tips do you have for those just starting out?
 Have you thought about adding public speaking to your list of services, but haven’t yet?
 What’s the biggest challenge stopping you?